alutman/zdoom-tracker/readme.md

 =======
 For ZDoom ports.

-Provides a kill/secrets/items counter in the top right corner.
+Provides a configurable kill/secrets/items counter;

 Why?
-Not all huds support those counters and prefer to only use the overlay map.
+Not all huds support these counters and I don't like using the opaque map.

 * Kill/secrets/items count
 * Timer with par time
 * Level names(s)
 * Counts change color when full, timer changes colors as it approaches par time

+See CVARINFO.txt for a list of options to configure

 Dev
 ---